Melde dich jetzt bei Workaway an, um zusätzlich 1 Monat kostenlos von Mark & Rhonda zu erhalten!

 I've been fortunate to travel a lot myself, and I sometimes host students who are learning English as a second language, so I'm familiar with folks who are not fluent in English.
 You'd have plenty of opportunity to practice your English skills, if that's something you'd want or like.

-Travellers would, I hope, enjoy having a relaxed place to stay in a comfortable house, with a pretty coastal village on their doorstep, and Dublin city just a 20 minute train ride away.
+Travellers would, I hope, enjoy having a relaxed place to stay in a comfortable house, with a beautiful coastal village on their doorstep, and Dublin city just a 20 minute train ride away.

 • Arbeit